-EMPLOYER CONTRIBUTIONS
+Note 7 EMPLOYER CONTRIBUTIONS

 TVA made a \$1 billion contribution to the System in September 2009.
 As disclosed below and in Note 8, there will be no further contributions required by TVA until fiscal year 2014.
-TVA may still make additional discretionary contributions to the System, as it determines, during this period of time.
 In September 2011, TVA made a discretionary contribution of \$270 million to the System.
+In August 2013, the TVA Board approved a \$250 million contribution to the System for fiscal year 2014.
+This contribution exceeds the minimum required by the System Rules.